Denver Bad Faith Insurance Attorney

 First-party bad faith occurs when an insurance provider fails to treat you fairly.
 For instance, if you were in a car accident resulting in any form of injury, your insurance provider should compensate you for the same as long as the loss is covered under the policy.

-As a policyholder, the Colorado bad faith statute allows you to bring a first-party bad faith insurance action against your insurer if their conduct is deemed unreasonable or if your insurer knew their conduct was unreasonable and blatantly ignored facts that indicated that their conduct was unreasonable.
+As a policyholder, the Colorado bad faith statute allows you to bring a first-party bad faith insurance action against your insurer if their conduct is deemed unreasonable or if your insurer knew their conduct was outrageous and blatantly ignored facts that indicated that their conduct was unreasonable.
 Some specific examples of when first-party bad faith could occur include when your insurer:

 - Denies your claim before conducting a full investigation